disha-satpute/MySQL/mysql-safe-update-mode.md

 Using MySQL Workbench:

-Navigate to Edit > Preferences.
+Navigate to Edit > Preferences.<br>
-Select the SQL Editor tab.
+Select the SQL Editor tab.<br>
-Uncheck the Safe Updates option.
+Uncheck the Safe Updates option.<br>
-Reconnect to the database for changes to take effect.
+Reconnect to the database for changes to take effect.<br>

-Note: Disabling safe update mode permanently is not generally recommended as it can lead to accidental mass updates or deletions.
+Note : Disabling safe update mode permanently is not generally recommended as it can lead to accidental mass updates or deletions.